-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Inhibition of potato tuber sprouting by pressure treatments|
+|Title:||Inhibition of potato tuber sprouting by pressure treatments|

-|authors:||Saraiva, Jorge A.|
+|Author:||Saraiva, Jorge A.|

 Rodrigues, Ivo M.

-|appears in collections||QOPNA - Artigos|
+|Appears in Collections:||QOPNA - Artigos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.